 From Ms. Yingling Reads:

 “Don’t be fooled by the cartoon cover on this Science Superheroes volume about the ocean– this book is jam-packed with tons of information!
-Each chapter does start out with a brief graphic novel style adventure for Captain Aquatica and Finn, her hammerhead shark, but then continues with a thorough explanation of the topic, well-illustrated with National Geographic’s usual fantastic photographs.
+Each chapter does start out with a brief graphic novel-style adventure for Captain Aquatica and Finn, her hammerhead shark, but then continues with a thorough explanation of the topic, well-illustrated with National Geographic’s usual fantastic photographs.
 The chapters cover information about waves and weather, underneath the surface, ocean engineers, animals, and sharks.
 I especially liked the chapters about underwater technology and saving the ocean.
 The page layout is exactly what I look for when investigating nonfiction for my students– there are bold paragraph headings, pictures with information, sidebars, insets with additional information, maps, and timelines.
-There is also a glossary, very complete index, and a list of resources.
+There is also a glossary, a very complete index, and a list of resources.
 The text is interesting and supported by these items.” [nonfiction, ages 8 and up]

 Super Shark Encyclopedia and Other Creatures of the Deep by DK